4 Ways To Know If You Have Too Many Clients

 In my practice, when I am full (based on the criteria above) and on the verge of having to start a waitlist, I use the opportunity to raise my rates (at least for current clients who can afford it, and all new clients).
 If your practice is so busy that you are having a hard time taking on new clients, have started a waitlist, or can’t find time within a two week timeframe to schedule new clients in, you're obviously doing something right.... and you are most likely undercharging!

-For more fulsome support in growing and scaling your private practice, feel free to reach out about group or individual mentorship to work with a BYPP coach.
+For more fulsome support in growing and scaling your private practice, feel free to check out our Scale Your Practice program.